RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 Note that order matters for Authentication and Authorization.
 These two need to be injected **after Routing** but before any **HTTP output generating middleware**, most importantly before `app.UseEndpoints()`.

-## Authenticating Users in an API App
+## Authenticating Users using an Web API Endpoint
 Next we need to authenticate a user within the application, and then generate a token and return it to the API client.

-This likely happens a Controller Action method or Middleware Endpoint Handler.
-I'm using a controller method here:
+This likely happens a **Controller Action Method** or **Middleware Endpoint Handler**.
+I'm using a Controller Action Method here:

 ```cs
 [AllowAnonymous]